 A Coach Orientation meeting is held every season to go over background checks, practice, games and to get your questions answered.

-Coaches with current Criminal checks are eligible for a ‘thank-you’ Coach Credit ($50) during the season.
+Coaches with current Criminal checks are eligible for a ‘thank-you’ Coach Credit ($50) at the completion of the season.

-Once per year, Impact Coaching appointments are reviewed, and new applicants are invited to apply click here Interviews are completed with appointments announced in August after the SASA Board of Directors has been presented with the list of coaches for review.
-Impact appointments are generally for one year, however, there are occasions when a commitment ends early, so please don't hesitate to apply any time during the year.
-Impact Coach applications are always welcome.
-Send completed Impact Coach applications to firstname.lastname@example.org
+Once per year, Competitive Coaching appointments are reviewed, and new applicants are invited to apply click here Interviews are completed with appointments announced in August after the SASA Board of Directors has been presented with the list of coaches for review.
+Competitive appointments are generally for one year, however, there are occasions when a commitment ends early, so please don't hesitate to apply any time during the year.
+Competitive Coach applications are always welcome.
+Send completed competitive Coach applications to firstname.lastname@example.org

-- Practice sessions are booked by SASA for the Indoor season.
+- Practice sessions are booked by SASA for the season.